 As this list attests, software development is a complex procedure with many different moving parts.
-To be cost effective these parts have to come together on schedule and in budget.
+To be cost effective, these parts have to come together on schedule and within budget.
 Making sure that happens requires the very particular skills of a project manager.

 There is not only huge demand in the tech industry for workers to build new products.
 There is also a need for researchers to discover the potential new products of the future.

 Academic institutions are building tech development centres with the large funding they receive from industry while corporations are expanding their own R & D departments to rival that of many top tier universities.